NicksIdeaEngine/dotfiles/refs/linux/vim/temp-notes.md

     - `<C-v>` to select many lines
     - `I` to insert at beginning of line, then add "The " to first line
     - Hit `Esc` and vim will do that to all selected lines

+## Notes from Luke Smith's "After Vimtutor" Video

+- gk and gj: move **visual** line up/down instead of logical lines
+- <F5> now sources init.vim
+- <F6> calls spellcheck
+- d\$ and D will cut to end of line (leaves you in normal mode)
+- c\$ and C will replace to end of line (leaving you in insert mode)
+- i: inner. so _ciw_ is "change inner word" for replacing a word even if you're not at the beginning of it
+- a: around. so _daw_ is "delete around word" which removes extra spacing around a word, but not punctuation
+- using s with d and c: s can mean sentence, so _das_ is "delete around sentence"
+- using p with d and c: p can mean paragraph, so _dap_ is "delete around paragraph"
+- dot command is versatile.
+If I _ciw_ to change a word, than search for more uses of that word, I can use _n_ _dot command_ _n_ _dot command_ and so on to cycle through search results and repeat the same replacement
+- <leader>S begins the :%s///g command
+- `f*` and `t*` move to or just before the next character (\*)
+- `F*` and `T*` move backwards to or just after the previous character (\*)
+- `;` will mimic the previous `fFtT` command